Published: August 21, 2022 • Updated: January 09, 2023 • 3 min read

 Dash integrates with ~30 Mac programs!
 Here’s how I’ve integrated it with Vim.

 With the dash.vim plugin, I can search Dash from Vim.
-Here’s how I’d execute a query from command mode:
+Here’s how I’d execute the previous query from command mode:

 :Dash update_all rails_current

-* You can order libraries, too, so that if you don’t apply a keyword, one version will always show up before the other in the results list.
+You can order libraries, too, so that if you don’t apply a keyword, one version will always show up before the others in the results list.↩

 Get better at programming by learning with me.
 Subscribe to my newsletter for weekly ideas, creations, and curated resources from across the world of programming.
 Join me today!